 I recently had the popular problem of Windows 7 battery manager malfunctioning and not charging my battery when plugged in.
 The problem was my laptop battery is not charging.

-My laptop is new, so the battery is new one, the power supply was fine, and the motherboard was fine.
-When I remove my supply, I can see laptop battery is discharging, and when I connect power supply back, the battery is quitting from discharge.
+My laptop is new, so the battery is a new one, the power supply was fine, and the motherboard was fine.
+When I remove my supply, I can see the laptop battery is discharging, and when I connect the power supply back, the battery is quitting from discharge.

-I tried couple of solutions before crack down this problem.
+I tried a couple of solutions before crackdown this problem.
 There are multiple solutions proposed, and here are the steps that fixed it for me.
 In this solution, we are uninstalling the Microsoft ACPI Compliant Control Method Battery and connecting the laptop back.
 Please follow the steps in the same order.